panditvijay/ShowTime/README.md

 Problem Statement:
 --------------------------

-Prepare UI for the following application.
+Prepare UI for the following application(https://boiling-basin-95713.herokuapp.com/)

 1) A form of 10 fields including username, password, at least one date field, one file upload field and at least one description field.
 2) A data grid to display records submitted from the form.
 You can populate the records directly in the grid (at least 100 records) and are not required to connect the form and grid with the database in real.
 However, if you can do that, it would be great.